canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 If for some reason the departmental delegated approvals are not meeting the 3rd party contribution's requirements, employees should contact their supervisor and see how they can obtain the additional authorizations required.

-By default, departements should put clear scenarios where employees are authorized to contribute to 3rd party projects and when additional authorizations are necessary.
+By default, departments should put clear scenarios where employees are authorized to contribute to 3rd party projects and when additional authorizations are necessary.

 As an example, a blanket approval could be provided for a department's employees highlighting the criteria that would not necessitate authorization for contribution.